Frequently Asked Questions

 A. If your Caravan has two plugs, one will provide road lighting for the Trailer or Caravan, a 7-Pin (12N), and the other will provide reverse and power for a fridge or leisure battery, a 7-Pin(12S).
 You would therefore need both options on your vehicle, however you could opt for just the 7-Pin 12N road lights only

+A. The Bypass Wiring Kit is connected to a direct feed bulb or LED light on the vehicle.
+Developed before the introduction of the Can bus system in cars, it is a low-tec low-cost option that’s still in use today.
+It is important to mention however, that not all vehicles will support the Bypass Wiring Kit successfully, this is because of sensitivity within the Can Bus system and the vehicle ECU.
 The Vehicle Specific Kit VSK is connected directly to the vehicles Can Bus and ECU, it will integrate with the vehicle to activate the dash Trailer indicator warning light if fitted, deactivate parking aids and the rear fog lamps when towing, it can also activate systems such-as the Trailer stability control program, suspension settings, traction control and anti-lock braking.
 The vehicle specific kit is a recommended fitment option for vehicles with a high technology specification.

 Do you need a towbar fitted by a well-trained team in Leeds?
 At International Towbars we have the right expertise and products that is required to offer you the right solution.
 Call us now on